henrisve/CarND-Advanced-Lane-Lines/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 It went pretty bad, I had some new ideas put turned out to be worse, so pretty much ended up with the basic directly from the course, I also didn't use the "skip sliding window" part, which probably would be a better idea to start with instead of trying to improve the sliding image part which is just slow and worse anyway.. probably would be better to spend the time on generating better binary images etc..
 If I get more time after the next project I will fix that and use a class for tracking the curves as recommended in the course.

+after review:
+What are the limitations of your particular approach?
+Do you think your algorithm could robustly handle nighttime driving, rain, and so on?
+There's many limitations, this is very obvious when trying out the more challanging videos where this approach fail 99% of the time.

+What sort of improvements do you think are necessary before you'd feel safe riding in a car that was running your algorithm?
+Make it possible to handle different light condition, maybe normalizing the image before convert to binary could help?